 If you or a loved one is suffering, please contact us today.

 The SoundPath studio was designed with high-quality parts and equipment.
-From our microphones to the sound balancing effect of our walls we’ve put a lot into our studio so our clients can get a lot out of it.
+From our microphones to the sound balancing effect of our walls, we’ve put a lot into our studio so our clients can get a lot out of it.
 The SoundPath studio is more than the gear, more than the walls – it’s another stop on the path to recovery.

 Collaboration becomes a source of support, not something to fear, as our production staff and counselors encourage clients to write songs based on their own personal experiences.
-Musical development, including optional live performances, music outings and other activities help add clarity to the addict’s mind, changing the unknown into a vision they can replay throughout the rest of their recovering lives.
+Musical development, including optional live performances, music outings, and other activities help add clarity to the addict’s mind, changing the unknown into a vision they can replay throughout the rest of their recovering lives.